Search our comprehensive guide to find out how to dispose of specific items.

 Vehicle oil should be disposed of correctly through the Avoca & Beaufort transfer stations.
 Vehicle oil must not be disposed of through the kerbside collection.

-Hazardous products such as paint can be dangerous if placed in your kerbside bin.
-For paint disposal call to enquire about the Detox Your Home collection days on 1300 363 744 [tel:1300363744] or visit the Sustainability Victoria website http://detox.sustainability.vic.gov.au/ [http://detox.sustainability.vic.gov.au/]
+For paint disposal call to enquire about the Detox Your Home collection days on 1300 363 744 [tel:1300363744] or visit the Sustainability Victoria website http://detox.sustainability.vic.gov.au/ [http://detox.sustainability.vic.gov.au/] Hazardous products such as paint can be dangerous if placed in your kerbside bin or transfer station.

 Blank or printed office paper can be placed in the yellow recycling bin.